stewartTS/challenges/fullstack.md

 # Hacker News top stories with github authentication

 ## How to start
-Fork this repo so we can start counting the time
+Fork this repo so we can start tracking.

 ## Deadline